mkirwa/Learning/cafe/README.md

 ### QUICK COMMANDS ###

 #### Create a folder with .scss, .html spec.ts and component.ts files ####
+- This command creates the respective files for the page and updates the app.component.ts folder.

 ```bash
 ng g c forgot-password